-1 cup warm water
+- 1 cup warm water

-2 tablespoons yeast
+- 2 Tablespoons yeast

-2 tablespoons sugar
+- 2 Tablespoons sugar

-1/4 cup olive oil
+- 1/4 cup olive oil

-1/4 cup honey or date honey
+- 1/4 c. honey or date honey

-1 cup white flour
+- 1 c. white flour

-2 cups whole wheat flour
+- 2 c. whole wheat flour

-2 teaspoons salt
+- 2 teaspoons salt

-1 teaspoon thinly sliced almonds (optional)
+- 1 tsp. thinly sliced almonds (optional)

 In a mixing bowl, combine the water, yeast and sugar.
 Let sit for about 10 minutes or until the mixture becomes bubbly and frothy.
 Add in oil and honey.
 Slowly add in the flour, one cup at a time.
 Add in the salt.
 Knead by hand or with the paddle attachment of your electric mixer for about 15 minutes.
 In the same bowl, brush the dough with oil and let rise for 30 minutes or until doubled in size.
 Punch down, shape in loaf and place in a greased loaf pan.
-Brush with more oil and drizzle top with honey.
+Brush with more oil and drizzle top with honey/date honey.
 Can sprinkle top with thinly sliced almonds.
 Preheat oven to 350°F. Slice the top with a sharp bread knife or any serrated knife.
-Bake for about 25-35 minutes depending on your oven.
+Bake for about 25-35 min minutes depending on your oven.
 If the top begins to brown early, lay a piece of aluminum foil over the top for the remaining time.
 Let cool before removing from pan.